argoproj-labs/hera/CONTRIBUTING.md

 * Run tests using `make test`.
 Hera tests will generate a golden copy of the output YAML with the name `archive-location.yaml` and also generate a local copy of the upstream yaml file with the name `archive-location.upstream.yaml`
-* If you would like to update the golden copy of the test files, you can run `make regenerate-test-data`
+* If you would like to update the golden copy of the test files, you can run `make regenerate-upstream-test-data`
 * The golden copies must be checked in to ensure that regressions may be caught in the future

 ## Adding new Workflow on-cluster tests